ACEnglish/utmos/README.md

 score in the weight file.
 Any sample without a provided weight is given a 1.
 * `--include` and `--exclude` will force inclusion or exclusion of samples regardless of their score.
 These parameters can take a comma-separated list of sample names (e.g. samp1,samp2) or can point to a file with one sample per-line.
+* `--subset` will subset to only the specified samples before beginning any processing.
 * `in_files` are one or more input files and can be a mix of vcfs or jl files from `utmos convert`.
 * `--mode` :
   * greedy (default): On each iteration, pick the sample with highest score and remove its variants from future iterations